nordbobirk/02369-project/README.md

 5. Setup up the environment (see below).
 6. Build the project with `npm run build`.
 7. Start the server locally `npm run start`.
-8. Visit `localhost:3000` to see the project.
+8. Visit `localhost:3000` to view the landing for customers.
+9. Visit `localhost:3000/dashboard` to view the administrator dashboard.

 #### Setting up the environment
 Create a `.env.local` file in the project root dir.
 The following fields are required: